 Termination of Employment (Rules A6 to A8)

-If you wish to resign from your employment with the University, you must inform your Head of Institution in writing.
-If you have had more than one year's continuous service, you need to give four weeks' notice.
-If you have had less than one year's continuous service, you need only give one week's notice of resignation.
+If you wish to resign from your employment with the University, you must inform your Head of Institution in writing providing four weeks' notice.

 If the University wishes to terminate your employment you will be given, except in the case of serious misconduct, periods of notice not less than the following:

 |Less than five years||Not less than four weeks|

 |More than five years but less than nine years||Not less than eight weeks|